- Be respectful of everyone · e and its space;

 Clay dust is very dangerous when inhaled.
 Studio floors are cleaned regularly to prevent dust accumulation.
 An effective air purifier is used, but the steps below will also be followed to ensure dust levels remain low:

-- Once finished with the plates and rounds, clean them with a damp sponge to remove clay residue.
+• Once finished with the tiles and batts, clean them with a damp sponge to remove clay residue.
 Never put them directly under running water.

-- Do not sand dry or baked parts inside the studio; do it outside.
-In very cold weather, it will be possible to do this in the sinks, first using a sponge to moisten your room and thus limit dust.
+• Do not sand dry or fired pieces inside the studio; do it outside.
+In very cold weather, it will be possible to do this in the sinks, first using a sponge to moisten your piece which limits dust.

 Cleaning